tahrirumich/tahrirumich.github.io/README.md

 3. write the text of the post, using [markdown syntax](https://www.markdownguide.org/basic-syntax/); images should be placed in `/assets/img` and linked as such;
-    keep in mind that the first paragraph will be displayed as an excerpt on the statements page, so cut off the first paragraph is necessary.
+    keep in mind that the first paragraph will be displayed as an excerpt on the statements page, so split the first paragraph if necessary.

 Keep masthead images up to date